uc-cdis/hatchery/doc/explanation/dockstore.md

 [Dockstore](https://dockstore.org/) is a repository for sharing CWL and WDL workflow definitions as well as definitions (in various formats) for deploying scientific applications packages as docker images.

-## Limiting Assumptions

-* the compose service with a port `${SERVICE_PORT}` mapping is the one published to the load balancer
-* volume mappings `source:destination` recognize 2 source volumes
-    - `${USER_VOLUME}` persists across reboots
-    - `${DATA_VOLUME}` is the gen3-fuse volume
-* we assume `entrypoint` and `command` are both lists
-* we assume `healthcheck` is a list, and require that the first entry is either `CMD` or `HTTP` where CMD has the normal docker-compose healthcheck CMD semantics, and HTTP emulates the [kubernetes liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) semantics and treats the second entry as the path to test, and the optional third entry as a port

 ## Loading a Sample App